lucosilva/api-getdata-covid19/README.md

 ## License

-The datas useing this repository are provided of the "Covid19 Brazil API", The documentation is on the this url address: <br> https://covid19-brazil-api-docs.now.sh/
+The datas useing in this repository are provided through of the "Covid19 Brazil API", The documentation is on the this url address: <br> https://covid19-brazil-api-docs.now.sh/

 ## Instruction